kaapana/kaapana/docs/source/platform_user_guide/platform_user_guide_fs.rst

 Depending on your needs you can add users manually or connect Keycloak instance i.e. to an Active Directory.

 * **Adding a user manually**: Once you are logged in you can add users in the section **Users**.
-By selecting a user you can change i.e. his password in the tab **Credentials** or change his role under **Role mappings**.
-Try i.e. to add a user who has no admin rights, only user rights.
+By selecting a user you can change i.e. his password in the tab **Credentials** or change his role under **Role mappings**.Try i.e. to add a user who has no admin rights, only user rights.
 Currently there are only two user roles.
 The **admin** has some more privileges than a normal **user**, i.e. a **user** can not access the Kubernetes dashboard and can not see all components on the landing page.
 * **Connecting with an Active Directory**: In order to connect to an active directory go to the tap **User Federation**.
 Depending on your needs select *ldap* or *kerberos*.
 The necessary configuration you should be able to get from your institution.
 If everything is configured correctly you should be able to login with your credentials from the Active Directory.

 Grafana and Prometheus